 <VERIFICATION_CODE> is your verification code.

-Security disclaimer (optional): Do not share this code for your security.
+Security disclaimer (optional): For your security, do not share this code.

 Expiration warning (optional): This code expires in <NUM_MINUTES> minutes.

-Button: Either a copy code or a one-tap autofill button.
+Button: Either a copy code or one-tap autofill button.

-URLs, media, and emojis are not supported in OTP Authentication conversation messages.
-Because the messages consist of only text and buttons, the risk that they will be paused or delayed is minimised.
+In OTP authentication conversation messages, URLs, media, and emojis are not supported.
+Because the messages consist of only text and buttons, the risk that they will be paused or delayed is minimized.

 A copy code button copies the One Time Password or code to the customer's clipboard.
 They can then manually switch to your app and paste the password or code into your website or app.